Posts

 Researching and finding your French and Walloon (French Belgium) ancestors use to be a herculean feat .
 Where to start, where to look, how to make sense in what you are reading, and how to navigate through the complicated archival websites.

 Today’s French Genealogy research has exploded with online search engines and information from numerous websites.
-With all that, you can still run into prickly brick walls
+With all that, you can still run into solid brick walls.

 • You don’t know the language,